Brian Ross, D.Min.

 - Take online courses with live weekly sessions

-- Travel with your cohort during four 1-week residencies
+- Travel with your cohort during three 1-week residencies.

 - Fully accredited by the Association of Theological Schools (ATS) and the Western Association of Schools and Colleges (WASC)

 Tim Geddert, Ph.D.